Ghosts6/LeetCode_exercise/Solution/Word Frequency.md

-# Word Frequency Bash Script 📊
+# 🔍Word Frequency Counter in Bash

+## Problem Description
+📝 **Task**: Given a text file, count the frequency of each word and display the results in descending order of frequency.

 ## Intuition
-🤔 Counting the frequency of each word in a text file can be done efficiently using a Bash script.
+🤔 Counting word frequencies in a file can be efficiently accomplished with a Bash script.
+This approach is lightweight and leverages Bash's built-in associative arrays to store and manage the count for each word.

 ## Approach
+💡 **Steps**:
-💡 We read the words from the file into an array, then iterate through each word, counting its occurrences using an associative array.
-Finally, we print each word along with its frequency, sorted by frequency in descending order.
+1. **Read**: Load all words from the file into an array.
+2. **Count**: Iterate through each word, using an associative array to track occurrences.
+3. **Sort & Print**: Display each word with its frequency, sorted by frequency in descending order.

-# Bash Script
+This approach ensures that we process each word in a single pass (for counting), followed by another pass for sorting and printing.

+## Complexity Analysis 📊

+- **Time Complexity**: O(n log n)
+  - *Counting words*: O(n), where \( n \) is the total number of words.
+  - *Sorting*: O(n log n) for sorting by frequency.

+- **Space Complexity**: O(u)
+  - *Memory*: O(u), where \( u \) is the number of unique words, as each unique word requires space in the associative array.

+## Solution Code 💻
 ```bash
 #!/bin/bash